 To resize the table in both dimensions, drag the selection handle at the lower-right corner.

-Note: The options in Modify > Table menu vary based on whether you have selected the entire table or a single cell.
+Note: The options in Edit > Table menu vary based on whether you have selected the entire table or a single cell.
 In Live view, Element Display shows 'table' when the entire table is selected and 'td' when a specific cell is selected.
 To switch from a cell formatting to table formatting mode, click the table border.

 The width of the adjacent column also changes, so you actually resize two columns.
 Visual feedback shows you how the columns will adjust; the overall table width does not change.